 I chose to stay at the Nowy Efendi Hotel in the Sultanahmet area, which is where Istanbul’s most recognizable sights are located, such as the Hagia Sophia, Blue Mosque, and Topkapi Palace.
 Another well-known site, the Grand Bazaar is only a short walk away.
 Sultanahmet also provides a vast range of accommodation from hostels to boutique hotels and major international hotel chains.
-The Nowy Efendi Hotel, recipient of several awards such as TripAdvisor’s 2014 Certificate of Excellence, featured uniquely designed rooms with a modern touch that made you feel at home right away.
-Our room had a large window with little balcony that overlooked a narrow cobblestone street.
-Given our limited time in Istanbul I pre-arranged with the hotel for a driver to pick us up from the airport.
+The Nowy Efendi Hotel, a recipient of several awards such as TripAdvisor’s 2014 Certificate of Excellence, featured uniquely designed rooms with a modern touch that made you feel at home right away.
+Our room had a large window with a little balcony that overlooked a narrow cobblestone street.
+Given our limited time in Istanbul, I pre-arranged with the hotel for a driver to pick us up from the airport.

-After dinner we had Raki, a Turkish drink, at the rooftop cafe of our hotel.
+After dinner, we had Raki, a Turkish drink, at the rooftop cafe of our hotel.
 This was one of the hotels best features.
-The cafe, where breakfast is served provides a dramatic view of the Hagia Sofia as seen from my photo below.
+The cafe where breakfast is served provides a dramatic view of the Hagia Sofia as seen from my photo below.
 It was a perfect way to wrap up our short but adventurous evening in Istanbul.
 The next morning the same driver took us back to the airport for our trip to Nice, France.

 Beyoğlu - Room Mate Kerem

-On our return layover in Istanbul we stayed in the Beyoğlu area.
+On our return layover in Istanbul, we stayed in the Beyoğlu area.
 Beyoğlu is a trendy part of the city filled with restaurants, shops, and a bustling nightlife scene.
 I chose this area to give Rob and Danielle another glimpse of life in Istanbul.
 Our flight from Nice arrived late Saturday night.
-We again for the sake of expediency had a van from the hotel pick us up at the airport.
-On the drive from the airport to the hotel we were amazed to see how many people were out playing soccer, picnicking, and strolling along the promenade of Sahil Park, along the Bosphorus.
+We again for the sake of expediency had a van from the hotel to pick us up at the airport.
+On the drive from the airport to the hotel, we were amazed to see how many people were out playing soccer, picnicking, and strolling along the promenade of Sahil Park, along with the Bosphorus.
 We hit severe traffic at 11:30 pm in central Istanbul as everyone was out enjoying their Saturday night during Ramadan.

-For our stay in Beyoğlu I chose the hotel Room Mate Kerem.
+For our stay in Beyoğlu, I chose the hotel Room Mate Kerem.
 Room Mate Kerem, a hotel with several other European hotels, that perfectly blends modern style with a touch of traditional Turkish design.
-The hotel has kept the original facade while designing a modern and extremely unique and welcoming front lobby.
+The hotel has kept the original facade while designing a modern and unique and welcoming front lobby.
 The spacious lobby is decorated with large leather chairs and bookcases, giving the hotel an elegant and classy feel.
-The rooms are also very stylishly decorated with floor to ceiling windows opening up to the street below.
+The rooms are also very stylishly decorated with floor to ceiling windows opening to the street below.

 What to See and Do in Istanbul